Skip to Main Content

 Call for Nominations

 The Governance & Nominating Committee invites individuals like you to step up and make a difference by serving on OPPI Council.
-We're seeking dynamic and committed professionals to fill several pivotal roles, including Director positions, the Chair-Elect position, and a dedicated Public Interest Representative.
+We're seeking dynamic and committed professionals to fill several pivotal roles, including Director positions, the Student/Candidate position, and a dedicated Public Interest Representative.

 The Governance & Nominating Committee works diligently to ensure that there is diversity in every way possible including demographics, sector, practice area, and geographic location